janex-PL/CodeWithFlavor/content/posts/effortless-selenium-setups-in-docker-for-net-with-selenium-manager.md

 2. Restore NuGets and publish the app to a folder
 3. Copy the output files into an image with .NET runtime installed

 If we need to perform actions in a web browser through code, it's essential to make sure the browser, its necessary libraries, and the matching WebDriver are available.
-This can result in significantly larger image sizes in order to fullfil these requirements.
+This can result in significantly larger image sizes in order to fulfil these requirements.

 To demonstrate this, I've prepared three Docker images:
 - Bare .NET runtime image tagged with version `6.0.22-bookworm-slim` as a base line